bkoz/elk-demo/README.md

 # elk-demo

-How I deployed a single node ElasticSearch, Logstash, Kibana (EFK) stack on OpenShift.
+How I deployed a single node ElasticSearch, Logstash, Kibana (ELK) stack on OpenShift.
 This is for demonstration purposes and is not a supported document.
-To deploy EFK at scale, you'll want to follow the [Elastic Cloud on Kubernetes](https://operatorhub.io/operator/elastic-cloud-eck) operator.
+To deploy ELK at scale, you'll want to follow the [Elastic Cloud on Kubernetes](https://operatorhub.io/operator/elastic-cloud-eck) operator.

 ### Node configuration